 - Clarified butter or ghee (my favorite brand here): because this is a form of butter that doesn’t include the harmful proteins, you may use it during your Whole30!

-- Fruit Juice as a sweetener
+- Fruit Juice or dates as a sweetener (in sauces, for example).

 - Certain legumes: Because green beans, sugar snap peas, and snow peas are more pod than bean, they’re approved for your Whole30.
 New update: peas are also now compliant!

 - Vinegar: the only exceptions to this exception are malt vinegar (it contains gluten) and vinegars with sugar.

 - Salt: this is super nitpicky, but salt has dextrose in it, which is sugar.
 Since it’s in such tiny amounts, and it would be near impossible to avoid, it’s approved for your Whole30.